j178/leetgo/README.md

 ### Interactive question picker

-Run `leetgo pick` to browse and search questions, with filters for difficulty, status, and tags.
+Run `leetgo pick` to search questions, filter by difficulty, status, and tags, and preview descriptions in Markdown.
-Press `?` in the picker for keyboard shortcuts.
+Use the keyboard or mouse to navigate; press `?` for shortcuts.

 ![Interactive question picker](misc/pick.png)